-Don’t worry about the movements – I have Functional Neurological Disorder, and the movements ar a stress response.
+Don’t worry about the movements – I have Functional Neurological Disorder, and the movements are a stress response.

-They’re this bad because fo the migraine I’ve been in constant pain for weeks.
+They’re this bad because of the migraine I’ve been in constant pain for weeks.
 If we treat the migraine, these symptoms should calm down

-‘This is NORMAL for you?’
 Given the amount of pain I’m in, yeah.
-Could we please work on the migraine.
+Could we please focus on the migraine.

 Looking nervous, she told us that we might have to wait 20 minutes or so, but there should be room for me after that, the department wasn’t that full.

 When we returned to our seat in the waiting area, I noticed that a black man who had been waiting well before we arrived had vanished.
 “He hadn’t been seen by anybody yet” Al told me – “I heard him on the phone with somebody telling them he was still waiting.”

 Finally, my name was called again – a wheelchair was sitting nearby and I quickly refused that offer, explaining that not only didn’t I need it, but I’d rather not risk hitting myself against the chair if I tried to ride it.